mrzool/letter-boilerplate/README.md

 **Note**: this template needs to be compiled with XeTeX.

+### Note for Windows users

-**Note for Windows users**: although I didn't test it, you can probably use this boilerplate on Windows, too.
-Both [Pandoc](http://pandoc.org/installing.html) and LaTeX can be installed on Windows (I recommend [MikTeX](http://miktex.org/) for that) and you should be able to run makefiles on Windows through [Cygwin](https://www.cygwin.com/).
+Although I didn't test it, you can probably use this on Windows, too.
+Both [Pandoc](http://pandoc.org/installing.html) and LaTeX can be installed on Windows (I recommend [MiKTeX](http://miktex.org/) for that) and you should be able to run makefiles on Windows through [Cygwin](https://www.cygwin.com/).
 If that's too much hassle, this command should do the trick in Powershell:

     pandoc letter.md -o output.pdf --template=template.tex --latex-engine=xelatex